kesava/javascript-code-challenges/challenges/objects-challenges.md

 // { key: 'b', count: 3 }
 ```

-- The access to the property of the object can be configured through property `getter`
+- The access to the property of the object can be configured through `Proxy`
-- A separate private variable can be maintained track the value and getter on each access to increment and return the value

 ```js
 function makeObjCounter(obj, key) {